microfan1/CROWN/README.md

 ```

 ### 5.3 Get Weights and Performance
-It's worth mentioning that the weights we get fron 'Get_weights' functions are the adjusted version, which means they should be added by tracking index b then become the real weights.
+It's worth mentioning that the TE constrained weights we get fron 'Get_weights' functions are the differences between the studied portfolio and a benchmark index, which means they should be added by tracking index b to get the real weights.
 1. Only Consider Tracking Error Constraint

 | Method | TE     | Weight_ER | Risk_ER   | SR_ER   |